tursilion/tarot/readme.md

-20240226
+20240229

 This program is offered for the TI-99/4A, ColecoVision and for MSDOS.

 -TI-

-Provided as a 16kb non-inverted cart.
+Provided as a 512kb non-inverted cart.
 Just insert and follow the prompts.

 -Coleco-

-Standard 32kb cart.
+512kb Megacart.
 Insert and follow the prompts.
 You'll use the keypad to answer prompts.
+When asked for Y/N, '1' is Y and '0' is N.

 -MSDOS-